-- 58. There are at least three implications which should not be left unnoticed: - Measures of quarterly economic growth belong to the set of most prominent indicators which are obtained from the national accounts.
+- 57. There are two further implications to reflect: - Measures of quarterly economic growth belong to the set of most prominent indicators which are obtained from the national accounts.
 Yet, running a PIM at a quarterly basis may in many countries be too burdensome.
 The predictability of CFC estimates over time will assure that a quarterly PIM is not a precondition to generate reasonable quarterly CFC estimates.
 Quarterly depletion estimates will in most of the cases strongly correlate to quarterly mining output so estimation will not be overly burdensome. - Using a net domestic product concept as defined above will have implications for measuring the volume growth of net value added at industry level, and in particular the mining industry.
-Expectedly, its diminished size due to the eliminated depletion element will lead to different results than the gross based growth measures. - However unlikely, there might be a possibility that mining is subject to a non-market activity.
-In such cases, due to the non-existence of a net operating surplus, the recording of a resource rent by way of the residual method, as recommended in the SEEA-CF, will simply be infeasible.
-In such cases, one can only conclude that a non-market mining operation implies a zero natural resource asset value.
+Expectedly, its diminished size due to the eliminated depletion element will lead to different results than the gross based growth measures.